Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/02_ConfigureWarehouses.md

 # Configure the warehouses

-In contrast to a warehouse group, a warehouse is a specific storage area that can be assigned, or not, to a specific warehouse group.
+A warehouse is a subordinate storage area within a warehouse group used for a specific purpose, such as sales, returns, or blocked stock.
+A warehouse can be assigned, or not, to a specific warehouse group.
 If a warehouse is not assigned to any warehouse group, it will be listed under the general *No warehouse group* in the left side bar.

 Warehouses can be created, edited and deleted.

 ## Create a warehouse